File Explorer in a browser

 SLIM Companion Explorer transforms your browser into a powerful tool for SharePoint and OneDrive.
 It mimics File Explorer (or Finder) so users will require minimal training to use the tool.
 Explorer offers the same basic functionality as File Explorer (e.g. browse folders, view/edit documents, upload folders/documents, rename items, move/copy folders and documents, download, properties, …) but it also extends the functionality offered.

 The tool does not require any software installs on SharePoint servers or the user’s computer.
-Explorer consists of a few small files (total size 1.5 MB) that need to be uploaded to a SharePoint library.
+Explorer consists of a few small files (total size < 2 MB) that need to be uploaded to a SharePoint library.
 Access to the tool can be easily restricted by using SharePoint permissions.
 The optional Explorer App adds a button to all document libraries, picture libraries and assets libraries in a site.
-To start the tool simply open the aspx file in SharePoint or use the button in the library’s ribbon.

 SLIM Companion Explorer in-depth